TaishiUeda/Turtlebot3Sim/goal_manager/README.md

 ## Subscribed topics
 - "/move_base/status": actionlib_msgs/GoalStatusArray <br/>
-    goal status from move_mase.
+    goal status from move_base.
 This is used to judge if a new goal is needed.

 ## Launcher
 Launch files are in "goal_manager/launch" directory. <br/>